 Pre-registration and open-science

-We provided all materials, data, and code on: (ENTER LINK).
-This project received Peer Community in Registered Report Stage 1 in-principle acceptance ((ENTER LINK AFTER IPA); (ENTER LINK AFTER IPA)) after which we created a frozen pre-registration version of the entire Stage 1 packet (ENTER LINK AFTER IPA) and proceeded to data collection.
-All measures, manipulations, exclusions conducted for this investigation are reported, and data collection was completed before analyses.
+We provided all materials, data, and code on: (Enter link after IPA).
+This project received Peer Community in Registered Report Stage 1 in-principle acceptance ((Enter link after IPA); (Enter link after IPA)) after which we created a frozen pre-registration version of the entire Stage 1 packet (Enter link after IPA) and proceeded to data collection.
+All measures, manipulations, and exclusions conducted for this investigation are reported, and data collection was completed before analyses.
 This Registered Report was written using the Registered Report template by Feldman (2023).

 Method